Skip to content

 Rules:

-• Submission must meet GCU’s Submission Guidelines and be Approved through the usual Review Cycle.
-Big Stock creations are automatically identified as Fast Track – please add in the Notes to Reviewer: October Stock Challenge Submission here is the link to the blog post: (include THIS blog post URL)
+• Submission must meet GCU’s Submission Guidelines and be Approved through the usual Review Cycle– Fast Track your submission with this in the Notes to Reviewer: November Design Challenge Submission and include the link to this blog post.

 • Only ONE card per artist per challenge.